Do engineers use Excel? Of course! Engineers use a lot of data and equations. So, Excel is the perfect tool to manage and crunch numbers.

 The key is to use small data sets.
 Once your workbook gets too big, Excel starts to work too slow.
 Plus, the documenting process suffers.

 So, I suggest using a more robust software at that point.
-It’ll make crunching your large volumes of data much easier.
+It’ll make crunching your large volumes of data easier.

 That said, I store all types of equipment information organized to my liking in Excel.
 For example: